 Having regular prenatal exams is one of the most important things you can do to protect your health and the health of your baby during your pregnancy.
 At the Center for Women’s Health, you can meet with a dedicated expert OB/GYN who will care for you every step of your journey.
-For compassionate, personalized prenatal care, call or make an appointment online at any of their locations in Sugar Land or Richmond, Texas.
+For compassionate, personalized prenatal care, call or make an appointment online at any of their locations in Sugar Land, Wharton, and Richmond, Texas.

 As soon as you suspect you are pregnant, schedule an appointment with your obstetrician.
 Even if you have confirmed your suspicion with a home pregnancy test, it is still wise to follow-up with an appointment.
 This will ensure that you and your baby get off to a good start.
 This is especially important if you have any medical problems, for instance, hypertension, diabetes, thyroid dysfunction, or even if you are simply overweight.

 Regular appointments with your healthcare provider throughout your pregnancy are important to ensure the health of you and your baby.
 In addition to medical care, prenatal care includes education on pregnancy and childbirth, counseling, and support.

 The first visit is designed to confirm your pregnancy and to determine your general health.
 In addition, the visit will give your healthcare provider clues to any risk factors that may affect your pregnancy.
 It will typically be longer than future visits.
 The purpose of the prenatal visit is to: